Trump says he will meet Putin next Friday in Alaska to discuss ending the Ukraine war

-He suggested earlier Friday that his meeting with the Russian leader could come before any sit-down discussion involving Ukrainian President Volodymyr Zelenskyy.

-“We’re going to have a meeting with Russia, start off with Russia.
-And we’ll announce a location.
-I think the location will be a very popular one,” Trump said.

-He added: “It would have been sooner, but I guess there’s security arrangements that unfortunately people have to make.
-Otherwise I’d do it much quicker.
-He would, too.
-He’d like to meet as soon as possible.
-I agree with it.
-But we'll be announcing that very shortly."
+Trump had told reporters that the summit would have been sooner, “but I guess there’s security arrangements that unfortunately people have to make.”

-If it happens, the meeting would be the first U.S.-Russia summit since 2021, when former President Joe Biden met Putin in Geneva.
-It could mean a breakthrough in Trump’s effort to end the war, although there’s no guarantee it would stop the fighting since Moscow and Kyiv remain far apart on their conditions for peace.

-Still, Trump said, “President Putin, I believe, wants to see peace, and Zelenskyy wants to see peace."
-He said that, “In all fairness to President Zelenskyy, he’s getting everything he needs to, assuming we get something done.”

 “Nothing easy," the president said.
 “But we’re gonna get some back.
 We’re gonna get some switched.
 There’ll be some swapping of territories, to the betterment of both.”